-None of the Pacific cod stocks in Alaska are classified as overfished or undergoing overfishing and no destructive fishing practices are allowed in GOA or BSAI which would adversely impact habitat.
-With regard to other resources taken in the Pacific cod fishery, considerable work has been done to reduce catches of species such as halibut and Chinook salmon in trawl catches, as there are concerns with the status of Chinook in many rivers.
+None of the BSAI Atka mackerel, BSAI and GOA northern rockfish, BSAI and GOA Pacific ocean perch, and GOA dusky rockfish stocks are classified as overfished or undergoing overfishing, and no destructive fishing practices are allowed in GOA or BSAI that would adversely impact habitat.
+With regard to other resources taken in the fishery, considerable work has been done to reduce catches of species such as halibut and Chinook salmon in trawl catches, as there are concerns with the status of Chinook in many rivers.
 Extensive work on deck sorting (Gauvin 2013) has occurred in recent years in certain trawl fisheries to improve the survival rates of halibut discarded at sea (required under regulation).
-Exempted fishing permits have been issued for deck sorting on Amendment 80 C/Ps to reduce halibut mortality.
-Numerous measures to protect Steller sea lion populations and habitat affect are implemented in the FMPs for GOA and BSAI groundfish, and some are specific to the Pacific cod fisheries.
+Exempted fishing permits have been issued for deck sorting on Amendment 80 catcher/processors (C/Ps) to reduce halibut mortality.
+Numerous measures to protect Steller sea lion populations and habitat impacts are implemented in the FMPs for GOA and BSAI groundfish.
 NMFS and the Council must describe and identify EFH in FMPs, minimize to the extent practicable the adverse effects of fishing on EFH, and identify other actions to encourage the conservation and enhancement of EFH.
 Further details on this are described under Fundamental Clause 12 below.

 Amendment 97 established annual Chinook salmon PSC limits for the groundfish trawl fisheries, except for pollock trawl fisheries, in the Western and Central GOA.
-This action established annual Chinook salmon PSC limits for various fleet sectors and also established incentives for reducing Chinook salmon PSC for the trawl C/P and Non-Rockfish Program CV sectors and established seasonal Chinook salmon PSC limits for the trawl C/P sector.
-The majority of chinook by-catch in GOA is from the pollock fishery, and a recent supplementary Biological Opinion concluded that groundfish fisheries in the GOA were not likely to jeopardize the continued existence of threatened Chinook stocks.
+This action established annual Chinook salmon PSC limits for various fleet sectors and also established incentives for reducing Chinook salmon PSC for the trawl C/P and non-rockfish program catcher vessel sectors and established seasonal Chinook salmon PSC limits for the trawl C/P sector.
+The majority of chinook bycatch in GOA is from the pollock fishery, and a recent supplementary Biological Opinion concluded that groundfish fisheries in the GOA were not likely to jeopardize the continued existence of threatened Chinook stocks.
 Amendment 103 to the GOA FMP, passed in September 2016, allows NMFS to reapportion unused Chinook salmon PSC within and among specific trawl sectors in the Central and Western GOA, based on specific criteria and within specified limits.
 This rule does not increase the current combined annual PSC limit of Chinook salmon that applies to Central and Western GOA trawl sectors and promotes more flexible management of GOA trawl Chinook salmon PSC.